 URAN: Yeah, and that’s exactly it even like with everything it’s almost like a, like a personal trainer; you show them that exercise but they have to do it, I guess.
 It’s awesome.
 It’s interesting again and the reason why I wanted to ask that because I wanted to explain on the other side like related to the shoulder problems.
-Like I had a client recently who she went and shopped at the mall you know for a couple hours, and ended up in severe shoulder pain.
+Like I had a client recently who she went and shopped at the mall you know for a couple hours, and ended up in severe chronic pain in shoulder blade area.
 And she is a client of mine I’ve treated her in the past.
 And it was just this thing, just the way how she explained things, I didn’t see any way that she’d actually hurt her shoulder.
 I actually knew it related to her gallbladder, right, because it’s sometimes organs can actually refer pain to the shoulder.
 So, if there’s actually an acute intense pain in the shoulder like, you know, horrible on the the right side.
 It’s not necessarily that it’s just a shoulder problem.
 So, therefore, we have to look at the body and ask those questions as one unit.

 SHAUNA: Well yeah, and then another thing is we know that stress, the stress response we know that biologically in the body it manifests as abnormal blood sugars, which manifests as inflammation.
 And so that’s another key component that I’ll often ask clients like, “what’s your stress on, you know, a scale of 0 to 10?” because again if they continually have this cycle of pain but it’s usually at a certain time of the day, not even related it’s like “well, what’s going on for you at that moment in time?
 Are you stressed?”

 Because we know sympathetic nervous system’s fight or flight responses is elevated.
 What does that do?
-Well, we hunch our shoulders so we can prepare ourselves for fight or flight.
+Well, we hunch our shoulders exercises so we can prepare ourselves for fight or flight.
 And then if that stress, even chronic low-grade stress when somebody doesn’t think on a day to day level that they’re stressed, but even then our body doesn’t know the difference between “a lion’s chasing me” versus “Oh, I don’t like the way that my husband spoke to me over text.”
 The body will react the same and it’s going to elicit the same biological effects.
 So that’s another thing as well that I really like to tap into with my clients.

 URAN: Yes, and I always say to people, just because we have put names on body parts, you know, for communication reasons, that doesn’t mean that there’s actually names inside.
-Like the body is just gonna like use everything the same way or like how everything is like responsible to function from organs, like, that’s why we have different cells and all that so if you have you know a shoulder problem.
+Like the body is just gonna like use everything the same way or like how everything is like responsible to function from organs, like, that’s why we have different cells and all that so if you have you know a chronic shoulder pain after a surgery problem.
 Again, that doesn’t mean that the pain is there, and you might have the problem, or the cause there, it could be just coming from elsewhere and therefore actually at Unpain here, I love that we have you even as a therapist here because we just clicked we shared the same approach looking the body you know as a, as a one unit, and we look at every single person individually if you don’t go based on like okay, I’ve treated you know, 1000s of shoulders condition for now it’s going to be the same decrease no one is the same.
 So my question is like what would you say one thing to a person that currently is in pain?
 Like is there a technique or like one tip that would actually help them today to cope with the pain or somebody who is in a shoulder pain.